TV series: The Sopranos (HBO)

 Roll on maybe 21 years or so, and I’m reevaluating all things gangster I didn’t use to like.
 While 18-year-old me wasn’t keen on watching a bunch of unpleasant dudes going around killing people, late 30s me got really into Mafia narratives after playing a 1920s gangster in a roleplaying game, which in turn got me into Boardwalk Empire, so watching all of The Sopranos now seemed like an excellent idea.
 And it turns out it was.
 For starters, The Sopranos, like The Wire, was a HBO show that’s still hailed as one of the greatest TV shows ever made.
 Terence Winter, one of the writers, would later go on to create one of my favourite shows, Boardwalk Empire, which one of the directors, Timothy Van Patten, would also later direct.
 Winter is currently working on another Mafia-based show called Tulsa King, due out on Paramount+ in November, which I’m also really looking forward to.

-The Sopranos was at the beginning of the era where TV started to be treated as its own, valid medium, instead of cinema’s poorer cousin.
+The Sopranos was at the beginning of the era where TV started to be treated as its own, valid medium, instead of as cinema’s poorer cousin.
 TV could take narrative risks that films couldn’t, and it could take time to develop a story because it didn’t have to be done and dusted in under two hours.
-It introduced the concept of an antihero, which wasn’t really a thing before, to a wider audience.
+The Sopranos introduced the concept of an antihero, which wasn’t really a thing before, to a wider audience.
 The ending of the final episode still splits opinion, and it got people talking.
 And it has aged surprisingly well.

 Anyway.
 The show’s main character is Anthony “Tony” Soprano (James Gandolfini).
 He has a wife, Carmela (Edie Falco), daughter Meadow (Jamie-Lynn Sigler) and son A.J./Anthony Junior (Robert Iler).
 As far as the kids are concerned, at least in the beginning, he has a regular job that pays well so they can have a nice big house.
 In reality, he’s a capo in the DiMeo crime family in New Jersey.
 He also happens to have panic attacks and starts going to a psychiatrist, Dr Jennifer Melfi (Lorraine Bracco).

 For six seasons of various lengths we follow Tony and his family … and his Family.
 He goes from capo to acting boss to actual boss.
 It’s not just the Soprano family that’s fleshed out – a lot of the other characters are too.
-From Tony’s sister Janice (Aida Turturro) and their godawful mother Livia (Nancy Marchand) to Tony’s childhood friend Artie (John Ventimiglia), now a restaurateur, his cousin/mobster protégé Chrissy Moltisanti (Michael Imperioli) as well as Chrissy’s girlfriend Adriana (Drea de Matteo).
-Not to mention the main players in the DiMeo crime family: Uncle Junior Soprano (Dominic Chianese), Silvio Dante (Steven Van Zandt), Paulie “Walnuts” Gualtieri (Tony Sirico), Bobby “Bacala” Baccalieri (Steve Schirripa), Salvatore “Big Pussy” Bonpensiero (Vincent Pastore), Vito Spatafore (Joseph R Gannascoli), etc.
+From Tony’s sister Janice (Aida Turturro) and their godawful mother Livia (Nancy Marchand) to Tony’s childhood friend Artie (John Ventimiglia), now a restaurateur, Carmela’s cousin/Tony’s mobster protégé Chrissy Moltisanti (Michael Imperioli) as well as Chrissy’s girlfriend Adriana (Drea de Matteo).
+Not to mention the main players in the DiMeo crime family: Uncle “Junior” Soprano (Dominic Chianese), Silvio Dante (Steven Van Zandt), Paulie “Walnuts” Gualtieri (Tony Sirico), Bobby “Bacala” Baccalieri (Steve Schirripa), Salvatore “Big Pussy” Bonpensiero (Vincent Pastore), Vito Spatafore (Joseph R Gannascoli), etc.

 A number of well-known faces come and go over the years: notably Joe Pantoliano and Steve Buscemi, but there are so many others.
 Even actor/director Peter Bogdanovich, a name and face I’ve become familiar with through my forays into the life and works of Orson Welles, is in it as a recurring character!
 In one episode you even see a young Lady Gaga, and in another four a young Emily Wickersham (NCIS).